seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > *nāmassa ekadhammassa,* \
 > *sabbeva vasamanvagū*.[^fn7]
 >
-> "Name has conquered everything, \
+> Name has conquered everything, \
 > There is nothing greater than name, \
 > All have gone under the sway \
-> Of this one thing called name."
+> Of this one thing called name.

 Also there is another verse of the same type, but unfortunately its original meaning is often ignored by the present day commentators: